vieirasousa/ifd-tech-ch/README.md

 -------------------------------------------------------------------------
 ## How-to

 Follow the steps below in order to run this pipeline.
-It is assumed you already have created your ssh credentials and our public ssh key is registered on Github, but in case you don't, follow [this documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+It is assumed you already have created your ssh credentials and your public ssh key is registered on Github, but in case you don't, follow [this documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 We are also assuming you already have a Databricks instance deployed, and all the permissions needed for Databricks to write on a folder inside a cloud storage.